 This course is designed to pursue financial decision-making under real world considerations of risk and uncertainty.
 Heavy emphasis is placed on evaluating the allocation of funds within the firm and managing the capital structure.
 Prerequisites: Either FIN 320 or ACC 306, MAT 111.
-Offered every semester.
+FIN 435 will be offered only in the fall semester, except in special situations.